Thermo-Elasticity Problems with Evolving Microstructures: Homogenization

-for every $1\leq p<\infty$.
 These convergences possibly only hold for subsequences. \end{lemma} \begin{proof} The weak convergence for deformation and temperature are a result of the a priori estimates (\cref{lem:reference_apriori}) and the $y$-independency of the limits a consequence of their gradient estimates.
-That the consequence is strong follows by a compactness argument of \cite[Theorem 1]{Simon1986}, see also \cite[Proposition 4.13]{Wiedemann23} for the same argument.
-For the two-scale convergence of the gradients, we refer to \cite{L02}.
+The pointwise in time strong convergence of $u_{r,\e}$ follows via the compact embedding $H_0^1(\Omega)\subset L^2(\Omega)$.
+The strong convergence for the temperature can be established via an compactness argument similar to \cite[Theorem 1]{Simon1986}: with the energy estimates in \cref{lem:reference_apriori} and the Lipschitz estimates in \cref{lem:difference_transform}, we can apply \cite[Proposition 6.1, Remark 6.2.(ii), Proposition 6.3.]{gahn_rigorous_2024} to get strong convergence by estimating $|J_\e(t+\Delta,x)-J_\e(t,x)|$ against $\Delta $.
+The two-scale convergence of the gradients are a direct consequence of the a priori estimates (\cite[Theorem 20]{L02}).